RSS

 1993: Sale of catalogue tours

 In 1993, Otto first tried its hand at the tourist market.
-The group of companies included the operator Otto Freizet and Touristik Group, which sold tickets according to the same catalog scheme.
+The group of companies included the operator Otto Freizet and Touristik Group, which sold vouchers according to the same catalog scheme.

-As for innovative technical solutions, Michael Otto's views were even bolder than that of his father.
-Already in the early 1980s, the visionary foresaw the power of the Internet and its prospects for parcel trade - and often flew to Silicon Valley to constantly keep abreast of technological innovations.
-At the same time, Werner Otto, who remained an energetic, athletic and passionate man in retirement (until his death he was actively involved in charity work), admitted in an interview in 2001 that he would probably not have managed an e-commerce-based company.
-In old age, he did not own a mobile phone and did not use a computer, claiming that he had done without them in the past - which means that he would calmly cope in the future.
+In terms of innovative technical solutions, Michael Otto's views were even bolder than his father's.
+Already in the early 1980s, the visionary foresaw the power of the Internet and its prospects for parcel trading - and often flew to Silicon Valley to keep abreast of technological innovations.
+At the same time, Werner Otto, who in retirement remained an energetic, athletic and passionate man (until his death he was actively involved in charity work), admitted in an interview in 2001 that he would perhaps have failed to manage an e-commerce company.
+In his old age, he did not own a mobile phone and did not use a computer, claiming that he had done without them in the past - which means he would calmly cope in the future.

-But Michael Otto concentrated on high technology long before his German competitors.
-He lobbied for the Internet trading project for about seventeen years, since the early 1980s.
+But Michael Otto concentrated on high technologies long before his German competitors.
+He lobbied for the Internet commerce project for about seventeen years, since the early 1980s.
 In 1994, Otto launched the first bait, starting to provide its customers with an interactive catalog.
-The disc with it was attached to the usual catalog, and the CD-ROM format compensated for low speeds in the era of dial-up modems.
-At the same time, Michael Otto took part in the "Orlando Project" - a test launch by Time Warner of interactive television and home shopping through a high-speed Internet channel for residents of Florida.
-Despite the fact that the project failed due to technical overlaps, the head of the German company brought out from it valuable experience about the possibility of electronic commerce.
-The very next year, Otto launched its own online shopping platform Otto.de, which is still functioning.
-Starting an online business in 1995, the company managed to recoup all the costs of its launch in just three years.
+The disc with it was attached to a regular directory, and the CD-ROM format compensated for the low speeds in the era of dial-up modems.
+At the same time, Michael Otto took part in the "Orlando project" - a test launch by Time Warner of interactive television and a home shopping system through a high-speed Internet channel for residents of Florida.
+Despite the fact that the project failed due to technical overlays, the head of the German company brought out of it the most valuable experience about the possibility of electronic commerce.
+The very next year, Otto launched its own Otto.de online shopping platform, which is still operating.
+Having started an online business in 1995, the company managed to recoup all the costs of launching it in just three years.

-In the 1990s, Otto focused on three main tasks: becoming more friendly to the environment, more innovative and global.
-The image of the socially responsible company was supported by the new quality sign "Safe for Skin" that appeared in the catalogs, which accompanied the fabrics, shoes, toys and other goods tested for allergens and harmful inclusions.
+In the 1990s, Otto focused on three main challenges: becoming more environmentally friendly, more innovative, and more global.
+The image of a socially responsible company was supported by the new quality mark "Skin Safe" that appeared in the catalogs, which accompanied fabrics, shoes, toys and other goods tested for allergens and harmful inclusions.

-In 1996, Otto was the first to sell the famous Rugmark carpets in Germany: children's labor was not used in any way in their manufacture.
+In 1996, Otto was the first to sell the famous Rugmark carpets in Germany: child labor was not used in any way in their manufacture.
 In western Turkey, the company organized a joint production of organic cotton.
 So in the asset Otto appeared the brand Pure Wear - clothes based on the "purest fabric."
-By 2004, ninety per cent of the main catalogue was manufactured using environmentally optimized fabrics and materials.
-Soon, the company began selling wooden furniture made according to the standards and certificates of the Forest Stewardship Council, an international organization advocating for responsible forest management.
+By 2004, already ninety percent of the total assortment of the main catalog was made using environmentally optimized fabrics and materials.
+Soon, the company began selling wooden furniture made according to the standards and certificates of the Forest Stewardship Council, an international organization advocating responsible forest management.

 2000: Mobile Phone Sales

-One of the tools that opened the Japanese market was trading using mobile phones; this decision, by the way, was born precisely during the annual Otto IT conferences.
-Having launched such a trade in Japan, the company attracted customers using virtual discount coupons that it sent to their phones.
-The discount was achieved, among other things, due to savings in printing printed advertising materials, the work of promoters and direct mailing.
-The success of the campaign was so stunning that Otto made such a practice traditional in his native Germany.
+One of the tools that opened up the Japanese market was mobile phone trading; this decision, by the way, was born during the annual Otto IT conferences.
+By launching such a trade in Japan, the company attracted buyers using virtual discount coupons that it sent to their phones.
+The discount was also achieved due to savings in printing printing advertising materials, the work of promoters and direct mailing.
+The success of the campaign was so overwhelming that Otto's similar practice made it traditional in his native Germany as well.

-Mobile technology has been in the company's asset for ten years.
-She first tested trading through WAP portals in February 2000, and in February 2003 she became the first and only retailer in Germany to launch its own short number.
-Having gathered on the phone a combination 6886 (on phone buttons in Latin layout of the alphabet it corresponds to the letters OTTO), any subscriber can get access to client service of the company by means of SMS messages.
-Questions can relate to anything: a certificate of goods and their availability, a question about the status of the goods sent, payment information.
-In 2003 alone, the total amount of goods purchased through mobile phones exceeded one million euros.
+Mobile technologies have been in the company's assets for ten years.
+For the first time, it tried trading through WAP portals in February 2000, and in February 2003 it became the first and only retailer in Germany to launch its own short number.
+By typing the 6886 combination on the phone (on the phone buttons in the Latin layout of the alphabet, it corresponds to the letters OTTO), any subscriber can access the company's client service using SMS messages.
+Questions can concern anything: a certificate of goods and their availability, a question about the status of the sent goods, payment information.
+In 2003 alone, the total amount of goods purchased through mobile phones exceeded a million euros.

 In 2002, the company changed its name from Otto Versand to a shorter one - Otto to emphasize its evolution into an international corporation/

-According to Businessweek, Michael Otto managed to avoid collapse during the dot-com crisis thanks to the management style, the best name of which is the German word bescheiden - translated "modest," "simple," "without complaints."
-Instead of trying to pump money out of the industry, Otto leisurely built a sustainable online sales business model.
-The "quieter go - then you will" rule really worked: by 2004, Otto had become the world's second online trading company after Amazon.com.
+According to Businessweek, Michael Otto managed to avoid collapse during the dot-com crisis thanks to the management style, the best name of which is the German word bescheiden - translated as "modest," "simple," "no complaints."
+Instead of trying to pump money out of the industry, Otto was leisurely building a sustainable online sales business model.
+The rule "you go quieter - then you will" really worked: by 2004, Otto became the world's second online trading company after Amazon.com.

-The principle of Otto working online is somewhat different from the system of similar stores Amazon and eBay.
-Competitors have all the steps to form an order are carried out online: even a fee at checkout is removed from a plastic card or virtual wallets.
-In Otto, a variety of purchase scenarios are possible, in which several distribution channels are involved.
-The buyer can select the catalog goods that came to him by mail, then submit the articles in a special form on the site, place an order on the network, receive an invoice by mail and pay it with a bank transfer.
-This avoids dependence on one single channel of interaction with the buyer - and open access to online shopping even to those consumers who do not have plastic cards.
+Otto's online operation is somewhat different from that of similar Amazon and eBay stores.
+Competitors take all steps to form an order on the network: even the fee is removed from a plastic card or virtual wallets when issued.
+In Otto, a variety of purchase scenarios are possible, in which several distribution channels are used.
+The buyer can choose the goods according to the catalog that came to him by mail, then enter the articles in a special form on the website, place an order online, receive an invoice by mail and pay for it using a bank transfer.
+This avoids dependence on a single channel of interaction with the buyer - and opens access to online shopping even for those consumers who do not have plastic cards.

-The Otto.de site is "equipped" with various functions that make the purchase process more exciting: it provides the opportunity to upload your own photo and virtually try on various clothes, as well as select the entire wardrobe, choosing combinations of various items in advance.
-At the same time, information technology managers work closely with company marketers and constantly exchange experience online: twice a year the company conducts specialized "brainstorms" dedicated to finding new ways to interact with customers using computers and mobile devices.
+The site Otto.de "equipped" with various functions that make the purchase process more exciting: it provides the ability to upload your own photo and virtually try on various clothes, as well as select the entire wardrobe, choosing combinations of various items in advance.
+At the same time, information technology managers work closely with the company's marketers and constantly exchange experience online: twice a year, the company conducts specialized brainstorming sessions dedicated to finding new ways to interact with customers using computers and mobile devices.

-Even the term "e-commerce" in Otto is understood in its own way, treating it as "Everywhere Commerce."
-The availability of goods becomes the main priority, and its system of multiple distribution channels interacting with each other provides.
-This system combines the Internet, mobile trading technologies, printed catalogs, direct sales through the Otto network of its own branded stores and through partner franchises (Zara, Massimo Dutti, SportScheck, Eddie Bauer, Frankonia, Castro, Crate & Barrel and others).
+Even the term "e-commerce" in Otto is understood in its own way, interpreting it as "everywhere commerce" (Everywhere Commerce).
+The availability of goods becomes a top priority, and its system of multiple distribution channels that interact with each other provides it.
+This system combines the Internet, mobile trading technologies, printed catalogs, direct sales through Otto's network of own branded stores and through partner franchises (Zara, Massimo Dutti, SportScheck, Eddie Bauer, Frankonia, Castro, Crate & Barrel and others).

-Online trading is usually a supporting channel along with standard, over the counter, and catalog trading: Internet sales appeared in Otto rather as a response to the total modernization of society.
-However, there are reverse examples.
-Berlin startup MyToys.de, which quickly became one of Germany's largest online toy sales platforms and moved under the Otto wing in 2001, opened its first stores five years later, and a few years later began publishing catalogs.
-The synergy of online trade and traditional retail works with cheers: now, barely MyToys.de open a store at a new geographical location, online sales in this region are also increasing.
+Online trading, as a rule, is a supporting channel along with standard, through the counter, and catalog trading: Internet sales appeared in Otto rather as a response to the total modernization of society.
+However, there are also inverse examples.
+Berlin startup MyToys.de, which quickly became one of Germany's largest online toy platforms and came under the wing of Otto in 2001, opened its first stores five years later, and a few years later began publishing catalogs.
+The synergy of online commerce and traditional retail works with a bang: now, as soon as MyToys.de opens a store at a new geographical location, online sales in this region are also increasing.

-However, Michael Otto is sure that the triumph of electronic sales will not lead to the death of the traditional print catalog.
+However, Michael Otto is sure that the triumph of electronic sales will not at all lead to the death of the traditional printed catalog.
 First, surveys show that it is catalogs that give two-thirds of buyers an initial impetus to make a purchase online.
-Secondly, even entrenched users of the Network place a larger order, if they also have a catalog at hand.
-Thirdly, quoting the Otto chapter, "not a single computer or iPad will replace the paper catalog when you relax on the bench, tender in the sunshine in your garden."
+Secondly, even hardened netizens place a larger order if they also have a catalog at hand.
+Third, quoting the Otto chapter, "no computer or iPad will replace a paper catalog when you rest on a bench, soaking up the sun in your garden."

-Like the whole of Europe, the company has hopes for growing markets.
-It is expanding east and appreciates the potential of the BRIC countries, deploying business in China and Brazil.
-However, its Russian market is especially interested.
+Like all of Europe, the company is pinning its hopes on growing markets.
+It is expanding to the east and appreciates the potential of the BRIC countries, deploying business in China and Brazil.
+However, it is especially interested in its Russian market.

-Social media plays a special role in the buying process - and if we are talking about online stores, which Otto Group has enough, attention to them should be marginal.
-Otto marketers understand this very well: the company constantly monitors its presence on Facebook, Twitter and YouTube.
-Her first "tweets" appeared in June 2009; since then, dialogue with the public has been conducted in several microblogs at once, including information on vacancies for Twitter.com/otto_jobs and an assistant for the company's main online store on Twitter.com/otto_de.
-Otto took the rule to start accounts on Twitter and Facebook for almost every trading organization included in the holding.
-The company also holds its hand on the pulse of the blogosphere: Two For Fashion, a fashion blog conducted by Tui Ngan-Ha, a twenty-year-old employee, collects one hundred thousand visitors per month.
+Social media plays a special role in the purchase process - and if we are talking about online stores, of which there are enough in the Otto Group, attention to them should be marginal.
+Otto marketers are well aware of this: the company constantly monitors its presence on Facebook, Twitter and YouTube.
+Her first "tweets" appeared back in June 2009; since then, dialogue with the public has been conducted in several microblogs at once, including information on vacancies on the Twitter.com/otto_jobs and an assistant on the company's main online store on the Twitter.com/otto_de.
+Otto took it as a rule to start accounts on Twitter and Facebook for almost every trading organization that is part of the holding.
+The company also keeps its hand on the pulse of the blogosphere: Two For Fashion, a fashion blog run by twenty-year-old worker Tui Ngan-Ha, attracts one hundred thousand visitors a month.

-In addition to the obvious benefits like feedback flow and establishing more personal relationships with customers, Otto improves its skills to adapt with the help of social media.
-When she announced a competition for the best photo for a Facebook profile in 2011, the results were unexpected: during the vote, users gave sympathy to a student who dressed in women's clothes from Otto catalogs.
-"Mr. Bridget," as the hero was nicknamed, really became a symbol of the company for two weeks - and thanks to the hype around the non-standard character Otto with 150 thousand fans managed to enter the top ten most popular Facebook pages among German companies.
+In addition to obvious benefits such as a stream of feedback and establishing more personal relationships with customers, Otto is improving its adaptation skills with the help of social media.
+When she announced a competition for the best photo for a Facebook profile in 2011, the results were unexpected: during the voting, users gave sympathy to a student who changed into women's clothes from Otto catalogs.
+"Mr. Bridget," as the hero was nicknamed, really became a symbol of the company for two weeks - and thanks to the hype around the non-standard character Otto with 150,000 fans, it was possible to enter the top ten most popular Facebook pages among German companies.

 Despite the size, the parcel giant retains its maneuverability.
-Werner Otto's takeover strategy is designed to cover as many market niches as possible.
+Werner Otto's company is developing a takeover strategy in such a way as to cover as many market niches as possible.
 One of the latest acquisitions is the small online shoe store Mirapodo, which began operations in March 2010.
-He specializes in selling shoes of the middle and highest price segment at quite democratic prices, trading models of past seasons.
+He specializes in selling shoes in the middle and top price segments at quite democratic prices, trading models of past seasons.

-Even before the opening, the store distributed vouchers for a discount for new customers using Facebook.
+Even before opening, the store distributed discount vouchers to new shoppers using Facebook.
 The owners believed that initially the demand would not exceed ten pairs of shoes per day, but in the very first day the store's website almost collapsed: the company received over two thousand orders.
-At the same time, five thousand units of goods were listed in its catalog.
+At the same time, a total of five thousand units of goods were listed in her catalog.
 Today, about fifty thousand users visit the Mirapodo website every day.
-Otto Group bought the startup even before it began to make a profit: competition in the industry is so strong that it is better to "eat" the novice player before he poses a threat.
+Otto Group bought out the start-up before it even began to turn a profit: competition in the industry is so strong that it is better to "eat" a novice player before he poses a threat.
 Under the leadership of the holding, Mirapodo was able to create a base of loyal buyers and expand the lineup from five to fifteen thousand positions.
-Designer shoes in her catalog were supplemented with offers for children and athletes; and the spread of commodity prices.
-It is possible to retain customers due to softer return conditions - up to a hundred days - and a personal assistant who helps to select shoes.
+The designer shoes in her catalog were supplemented with offers for children and athletes; increased and the spread of prices for goods.
+It is possible to keep buyers due to milder return conditions - up to a hundred days - and a personal assistant who helps to pick up shoes.

 Startups are attractive as new partners for the Otto Group also because big ideas are sometimes born in small companies.
-The purchase of the same Mirapodo, for example, made it possible to implement the idea of a so-called compass of sizes: a buyer can compare the size of his leg with a typical shoe scanned in three dimensions.
-For catalogue trade, such a trifle may be critical: choosing the exact size of shoes significantly reduces the number of returns.
+Buying the same Mirapodo, for example, made it possible to implement the idea of a so-called size compass: a buyer can compare the size of his leg with a typical boot scanned in three dimensions.
+For catalog trading, such a trifle may be critical: the selection of the exact size of shoes significantly reduces the number of returns.
 With the filing of Mirapodo, innovation was introduced by other shoe retailers of the holding.

 Notes